pulse2percept/pulse2percept/doc/topics/models.rst

 Models and Percepts
 ====================

-A model turns stimulation into a predicted percept.
-A model with a spatial component predicts the response to stimulation *by a particular device*, so it is bound to an implant and handed the stimulus.
-A temporal-only model describes one location's response over time and needs no implant.
+A model converts delivered stimulation into a predicted :py:class:`~pulse2percept.percepts.Percept`.
+A model with a spatial component is bound to an implant; a temporal-only model describes one location's response over time and needs none.

 .. code-block:: python